umanitoba-cssa/constitution/Constitution.md

 ## Article 1d: Membership
 Membership of the club is Free and lasts for a full academic year, September to August.
 Individuals can join via sign-up form from the executive team, at any event or through the community discord.
 Signup is not required to participate in the club or its activities.

-CSSA will consist of the following executives members, who shall be voting members of the group as part of the council:
+CSSA will consist of the following executive members, who shall be voting members of the group as part of the council:

 - President
 - Vice President